nucleuscloud/neosync/docs/docs/transformers/system.md

 **Configurations**

-Depending on your validations, you may want to configure the output e164 phone number:

 | Name | Description                                   | Default | Example Output |
 | ---- | --------------------------------------------- | ------- | -------------- |
 | Min  | Min is the lower range of the a length value. | 9       | +29748675      |
 | Max  | Max is the upper range of a length value.     | 12      | +2037486752    |

 **Examples**

-There are several ways you can mix-and-match configurations to get different potential phone number formats.
-Here are some possible combinations:

 | Min | Max | Example Output |
 | --- | --- | -------------- |